 There is no conclusive proof that children raised by stay at home moms are any better or worse off than those raised by moms who work outside the home.
 Every child is different.
 No one should be judged for wanting to carry on with their career, any more than anyone should be judged for wanting care for their children at home.

 There’s No Such Thing as a Typical Housewife

 I also want to make it totally clear that I don’t espouse the frighteningly dated vision of the stereotypical 1950’s housewife wearing a twin set and pearls.
-Contrary to popular belief, there is nothing all that retro about being a housewife or stay at home mom in the twenty-first century.
+That isn’t what a professional housewife is.
 In almost every case, we are forward thinking, forward looking women bearing little resemblance to the unfulfilled housewives of Betty Friedan’s ‘The Feminine Mystique’.

 How many of us have been teased about ‘not having anything to do’ or ‘being on permanent vacation’?
 Even other women refer to us as a ‘ladies of leisure’.
 All of these comments perpetuate the myth that we are frivolous creatures, at home all day with very little to do.
 And it is just that, a myth.
 There isn’t a single moment I haven’t had something to do since January 1993, and I simply don’t remember what being bored feels like.
-Like many of my contemporaries, I have to make an effort to find time to read for pleasure.
-Seriously.
-Busy.
+Like many of my contemporaries, I have to make an effort to find time for leisure activities.

 Making a home and/or raising the next generation full time should be lauded, not criticized.
 It’s time for a change in attitude within society, government and especially amongst ourselves and other women.
 The equal rights we women fought so hard for were intended to include a woman’s right to be choose her own career.
 Being a housewife or stay at home mom is definitely a career – unpaid, messy and challenging – but a professional career nonetheless.